kairos-io/kairos/docs/content/_index.md

 c3OS have:
 - an Immutable layout
 - cloud-init support
-- P2P layer (which can be disabled)
+- P2P hybrid layer (optional, which can be disabled)
-- Strong enphasis on automation - the only configuration which is required is to generate a network token
+- Strong enphasis on automation - the only configuration which is required is to generate a network token (optional)
 - Embedded cluster DNS (optional)

 c3OS is composed of: